 We do not take a stand on these issues as encyclopedia writers, for or against; we merely omit this information where including it would unduly legitimize it,

 In other words, you take a stand.
 If you only mention one side of a disagreement, you are by definition stating it as fact and the other side as factually wrong.

-They even mention the objection to their policy that "There's no such thing as objectivity" (which is a pretty insightful way of putting it) here, but their rebuttal completely misses the point.
-To quote their article:
+They even mention the objection to their policy that "There's no such thing as objectivity") (which is a pretty insightful way of putting it), but their rebuttal completely misses the point:

 This most common objection to the neutrality policy also reflects the most common misunderstanding of the policy.
 The NPOV policy says nothing about objectivity.
 In particular, the policy does not say that there is such a thing as objectivity in a philosophical sense—a "view from nowhere" (to use Thomas Nagel's phrase), such that articles written from that viewpoint are consequently objectively true.
 That is not the policy, and it is not our aim!
 Rather, to be neutral is to describe debates rather than engage in them.
 In other words, when discussing a subject, we should report what people have said about it rather than what is so.
 This is not to say anything philosophically contentious; indeed, philosophers describe debates all the time.
 Even sophisticated relativists will immediately recognize that "neutrality", in this sense, is perfectly consistent with their philosophy.

 Now, is it possible to characterize disputes fairly?
 This is an empirical issue, not a philosophical one: can we edit articles so that all the major participants will be able to look at the resulting text, and agree that their views are presented accurately and as completely as the context permits?
 It may not be possible to describe all disputes with perfect objectivity, but it is an aim that thousands of editors strive towards every day.